 Conversation beyond Borders

-Converse with students, scholars, and staff from around the world about a wide variety of topics, such as pop culture, psychology, literature, history, media, and science!
+Conversation beyond Borders (CBB) allows students and scholars of all backgrounds and interests to converse with other students, scholars, and staff from around the world.
+Conversations will include a variety of topics, such as pop culture, history, literature, media, psychology,and science!
 This is a fun and casual group that encourages Stevens’ students to learn about each other’s countries, cultures, and points of view, and helps international students improve their English.
-This semester’s workshop schedule is located here.
+The CBB schedule for this semester is located here.

 One to World

-If you have recently been accepted to Stevens, you will be receiving information about orientation from us soon.
-If you missed orientation or just need a review on the various topics connected to maintaining your F-1/J-1 student status, please e-mail Elizabeth Gill for the orientation PPT.
+If you have recently been accepted to Stevens, you will be receiving information about orientation soon.
+If you missed orientation or just need to review the various topics pertaining to maintaining your F-1/J-1 student status, you can find the Orientation PowerPoint here under "Orientation."